J-F-Liu/lopdf/README.md

 * Can I analyze existing PDFs to see if they use object streams?

   Yes! lopdf can read and parse object streams from existing PDFs.
 Use the `Document::load()` method to open any PDF, and lopdf will automatically handle object streams if present.
 See the examples directory for analysis tools.

+## License

+lopdf is available under the MIT license, with the exception of the Montserrat font.